Xiaomi Mi 5: Marketing

 Xiaomi's darkest hour came in the year before the Mi 5 went on sale.
 Xiaomi, China's leading smartphone maker, has endured a year of intense pressure from Huawei and Apple.
-Other Chinese smartphone giants, such as Vivo and Oppo, have made efforts in retail to stay out of the way.
+Other Chinese smartphone giants, such as Vivo and Oppo, have made efforts in retail to avoid these additional pressures.
 In this dilemma, Xiaomi Mi 5 is just a sharp tool to fight a battle of survival and keep Xiaomi's market share in China.
 In 2014, Xiaomi's share of the global smartphone market was only 5%, far less than Samsung's 26% and Apple's 12%.
-Step by step, Xiaomi has progressed to become the biggest competitor of Huawei and Apple in China.
-Behind all this, Xiaomi's biggest effort has been to expand its market.
+Incrementally, Xiaomi has progressed to become the biggest competitor of Huawei and Apple in China.
+Xiaomi's biggest effort has been to expand its market.
 In 2019, Apple's sales declined because China is a relatively large market with endless opportunities.
 However, Huawei technologies and Xiaomi have achieved good results in China in recent years, so Xiaomi has put considerable pressure on Apple.
 Xiaomi is not just a smartphone maker; it also makes other products, including headphones, gaming laptops, fitness watches, smart light bulbs and more.
 Perhaps if people are not interested in Xiaomi's smartphones, they may still be interested in its ancillary products.
 Xiaomi is often referred to by others as "the Apple of China" largely due to its phones resembling that of Apple's iPhone.
 However, Xiaomi has created some special phones after continuous independent research and development.
-In fact, there is a big difference between Xiaomi and Apple.
-That is, Xiaomi has a wider range of sales and hardware services than Apple, and its phones have higher cost performance.
+There is a big difference between Xiaomi and Apple: Xiaomi has a wider range of sales and hardware services than Apple, and its phones have higher cost performance.
 But at the same time, cost-effective phones are losing their edge.
-This means that Xiaomi may need to improve its original marketing model and gradually adapt to the current global smartphone market.
-Or it could still gradually cultivate Xiaomi's "fanatical fans" to follow the old way.
+This means that Xiaomi may need to improve its original marketing model and gradually adapt to the current global smartphone market, or it could still gradually cultivate Xiaomi's "fanatical fans" to follow the old way.
 Now Xiaomi, as an international brand, is working hard to expand its position in offline retail.
 This is also Xiaomi's global expansion plan.
 In order to take a larger share of the international market, they plan to carry out more business with a smaller profit.
 After expanding successfully in India and Europe, Xiaomi is now looking at South America.
 The first Xiaomi store in Chile opened in Santiago on April 27, attracting 1,500 customers on the first day.
 In the future, Xiaomi will also open more physical stores in Chile, and introduce Mi home ecosystem to Chile as soon as possible.
 This is not the first time Xiaomi has entered the South American market.
 Xiaomi entered Latin America and South America in 2017 through Redmi 4X sales in Mexico.
 "Mexico is a very important market for us and is our starting point to the rest of Latin America," Donovan Sung, Xiaomi's global director of product management and marketing, said in a news release.
 "We hope to continue to grow here with the continued support of our passionate Mi fans."
 And it plans to enter the American market in 2019, but the fact is not easy, there seem to be some problems.
 Previously, Xiaomi Mi 8 was deemed to copy the iPhone X with similar facial recognition and camera layout.
 As for the current situation, Xiaomi is still in the stage of expansion and has not reached a fully mature market share.
 There may be room for its market share to rise.
 Xiaomi's expansion strategy now is to stabilize its gains in Europe and India, and then continue to expand elsewhere.